-Way back in the 80's, I remembered a great number of women who loved the Xanth series.
+Way back in the 80's, I met a large number of young women who loved the Xanth series.
 If this series was so sexist and mysogynistic, why did those women like it?

 In the land of Xanth, everybody had magic, even women.
 Anyone could be born with magician level magic, even women.
 Women had jobs.
 Women were heroes, villains, companions, hazards, and monsters.
 In Xanth, women could literally be anything.

-Piers Anthony may have been sexist, but Xanth itself was feminist.
+Piers Anthony may have been sexist, but Xanth itself wound up feminist.
 At a time when women in fantasy were a strange sight, the Xanth novels brimmed with women in every sort in every role.
-Because Piers began with the most sexist stereotypes, but strove to never repeat characters, as he wrote more novels, the variety of his female characters increased.
+Piers began with the most sexist stereotypes, but in striving to never repeat characters, the variety of his female characters increased as he wrote more novels.
 Because of that, Xanth became more inclusive over time.
-In fact, a female reader was guaranteed of female characters appearing, with at least one being part of the team.
+In fact, a female reader was guaranteed of female characters appearing, with at least one being an important part of the team.

 So, as you consider whether something is sexist, keep in mind that sexism is not a binary.
 Some parts of a work can be sexist while others parts can be egalitarian or feminist.